 But times change, and people now get their information in many different ways, so to ensure young people can access the information they need, when they need it, we're creating a new dedicated YouTube channel for young people called MSTV which we’re going to launch in MS Awareness Week.
 We want to create fun, informative, engaging videos that help young people understand more about MS and learn how they can manage the disease themselves, or help friends or relatives.
 But we need YOUR help.

 There are lots of ways you can get involved:

-Share your experience and help us raise awareness.
-You can fill out our online survey here.
+Share your experience and help us raise awareness by filling in our online survey.

 If you’re a young person yourself, you may want to help us by appearing in or contributing to our videos.
-More details on how you can get involved here.
+Find out how you can get involved.